vene/pelican-bibtex/Readme.md

 The variable `publications_lists` is a map with the keys being the comma seperated entries of the field defined in `PUBLICATIONS_SPLIT_BY`.
 You can replace `publications` from the previous example with `publications_lists['foo-tag']` to only show the publications with the tag `foo-tag`.

-You can also iterate over the map and present all bib entries of each list:
+You can also iterate over the map and present all bib entries of each list.
 The section of the previous example changes to:

 ```python